Purpose

 • Denninger's has developed, implemented and maintained a multi-year plan that outlines strategies and actions to identify, prevent and remove barriers for people with disabilities.
 Policy Review takes place within the organization every five (5) years.

-1. Training
+Training

-• appropriate to the duties of the person undergoing training;
+• Appropriate to the duties of the person undergoing training;

-• provided before or as soon as possible after the person commences job duties and whenever Denninger’s alters its policies or practices regarding accessibility.
+• Provided before or as soon as possible after the person commences job duties and whenever Denninger’s alters its policies or practices regarding accessibility.

 Customer Service Standard